Southampton-RSG/2015-09-17-southampton/novice/shell/02-create.md

 > use your current working directory as its default location.
 If you use
 > your computer's start menu, it may want to save files in your desktop or
 > documents directory instead.
 You can change this by navigating to
-> another directory the first time you "Save As..."
+> another directory the first time you "Save As...", and point it to the
+> 2015-09-17-southampton/novice/shell/test_directory/thesis folder in your
+> user's home directory.

 Let's type in a few lines of text, then use Control-O to write our data to disk: